 Taking cash withdrawals may have implications for people with debt or who may be entitled to means-tested benefits.
-People who are concerned about this aspect can contact Pension Wise, the Citizens Advice Bureau or the Money Advice Service.
+People who are concerned about this aspect can contact the Citizens Advice Bureau or the Money and Pensions Service.

 You can choose more than one option and you can mix them

 You can also choose to take your pension using a combination of some or all of the options over time or over your total pot.
 If you have more than one pot, you can use the different options for each pot.
 Some pension providers or advisers can offer you an option that combines a guaranteed income for life with a flexible income.

 You can keep your retirement savings where they are

 You can delay taking money from your pension pot.
 Reaching age 55 or the age you agreed with your pension provider to retire is not a deadline to act.
 Delaying taking your money may give your pension pot a chance to grow, but it could go down in value too.